 When we say we find no statistically significant pay gap, we mean that our 95 percent confidence interval includes zero percent (or no gap), which means we cannot statistically distinguish the gap we estimate from no gap at all.
 It does not guarantee no gap exists, but simply means we cannot observe one with the data we have.

-As we collect more data and as Glassdoor hopefully grows, we should be able to more precisely estimate the adjusted pay gap, thereby shrinking the confidence interval.
+As we collect more data and as Glassdoor’s employee population grows, we should be able to more precisely estimate the adjusted pay gap, thereby shrinking the confidence interval.
 And the smaller the confidence interval, the more confident we can be that there are no adjusted pay gaps.